As omicron spreads, health experts push for mask mandates. But few states have one

 Do mask mandates work?

 There is evidence that mask mandates can help curb transmission.
-Recently, Rebecca Nugent, a data scientist at Carnegie Mellon who's been tracking the impact of COVID-19 mitigation policies, looked at how the delta variant spread through the summer and fall.
+Recently, Rebecca Nugent, a data scientist at Carnegie Mellon who has been tracking the impact of COVID-19 mitigation policies, looked at how the delta variant spread through the summer and fall.

 She says, among states with similar vaccination rates, those with statewide mask mandates did better at containing the spread.